PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

         #.
 The user can specify the sign as one-handed in Sign Type and still select "forearm involved" in the hand configuration module for H1, or
         #.
 The user can specify the sign as two-handed, also specifying that "only H1 moves".

-    For example, the sign `CRACKER <https://asl-lex.org/visualization/?sign=cracker>`_ could be coded as one-handed, with H1 making contact to H2 at the elbow; one-handed, with "forearm involved" selected in the hand configuration module; or two-handed, with only H1 specified as moving.
-The sign `TABLE <https://asl-lex.org/visualization/?sign=table>`_ could be coded with the same basic options, with the additional possibility of coding the contact that H2 makes with the elbow of H1 in a separate location module and contact module.
+    For example, the sign `CRACKER <https://asl-lex.org/visualization/?sign=cracker>`_ could be coded as one-handed, with H1 making contact to H2 at the elbow; one-handed, with "forearm involved" selected using the :ref:`hand_configuration_module`; or two-handed, with only H1 specified as moving.
+The sign `TABLE <https://asl-lex.org/visualization/?sign=table>`_ could be coded with the same basic options, with the additional possibility of coding the contact that H2 makes with the elbow of H1 in linked instances of the :ref:`location_module` and the :ref:`contact_module`.

 .. _signtype_two_hands: